The top retro-future movies from the 1970s

-Whatever you think of the original Dune movie (it's awesome and if you're disagree you're dead to me) it had a very clear vision.
+Whatever you think of the original Dune movie (it's awesome and if you disagree you're dead to me) it had a very clear vision.
 David Lynch's vision of that reality was fully realized.

 And Logan's Run does the same, albeit with some serious vibes from the year it came out, 1976.

 Logan's Run envisioned a world where we finally achieved the dream: Ridding the world of anyone who annoys us before they get too old.
-And it's been parodied, referenced and wished to be real ever since.
+And this movie has since been parodied, referenced, and wished to be real ever since.

 The film ended up costing about $9 million, which was not cheap in 1976.
 But it was worth it, standing the test of time many, many years later, in all its '70s glory.